-Under the Immigration and Nationality Act, foreign media representatives are required to enter the US with an I visa.
+Under the Immigration and Nationality Act, foreign media representatives travelling for work purposes are required to enter the US with an I visa.

 The individual must be coming to the US solely to work on behalf of a:

 - US-based subsidiary of the foreign media company, if the foreign company wholly owns the US subsidiary.

 This would include both staff of foreign media companies and freelance representatives who are under contract with a foreign organization to produce news.

 One exception to this rule relates to foreign media representatives covering the United Nations.
 These individuals are generally classified as ‘aliens in transit’ and do not require a visa to attend UN meetings.

 The I visa does not require an approved petition from USCIS prior to submitting a visa application.
 A qualified staff or freelance media representative can apply directly at a US Embassy.

 To be eligible, the visa applicant must be a foreign national who is a bona fide representative of the foreign press, radio, film, or other foreign information media whose activities are essential to the foreign media function, and is seeking to enter or remain in the US solely to engage in such a vocation.

 Among the I visa requirements, one of the more common pitfalls for media professionals making an I visa application is proving that the content to be produced satisfies the qualifying criteria.